 Sharon Hardy, Missile Defense Agency

-Michelle Herman, BFA Systems
+Michelle Herman, 3SL

 Ann Kissell, U.S. Army Aviation and Missile Research, Development and Engineering Center

 Angela Mundt, Dynetics

 Claudette Owens, U.S. Army Space and Missile Defense Command